 Bryson DeChambeau, with -6, was the only player to finish under par despite missing many fairways at the 2020 US Open.
 He earned $2.25 million for his troubles, and is looking forward to defending his title in 2021.

 The Open Championship, or British Open, is held in the UK, generally on a links course with deeper rough than anything you find growing out of American soil.
 In the wake of coronavirus, the 2020 event was canceled, but the tournament returns to Royal St. George in 2021.

 With a course as tough as most PGA Championships and competition as fierce as the US Open, The Open Championship is no cakewalk.
 Golf’s final major of the season puts players to the ultimate test.
-Irishman Lowry won it at home last year, but McIlroy is the perennial favorite across the pond, and Koepka is still a favorite everywhere he plays.
+Irishman Lowry won it at home in 2019, but McIlroy is the perennial favorite across the pond, and Koepka is still a favorite everywhere he plays.

 The Denver Open Invitational was a PGA Tour event played a few times at the Denver Country Club, Meadow Hills Country Club, Wellshire Golf Club and Cherry Hills Country Club in Denver from 1947 to 1963.

 However, The International was the premier Colorado PGA Tour event from 1986 through 2006.
 It was held at the Castle Pines Golf Club at Castle Pines Village in Castle Rock, Colorado, just south of Denver.

 What made the event so special was the use of Modified Stableford scoring, which awards points for a player’s performance specific to each hole.

 The PGA Tour replaced The International in 2007 with the AT&T National in Washington, D.C.
 It uses standard stroke play.